Guidelines and Deadlines

 Application Fees and Waivers

 The applications to our programs require an accompanying fee.
-This fee will be clearly indicated in the instructions on your application, and you will be prompted to pay the (non-refundable) application fee once you submit your application.
-If you plan to request a fee waiver, you should not submit the application fee until after your fee waiver request has been reviewed.
+This fee will be clearly indicated in the instructions on your application, and you will be prompted to pay the non-refundable application fee once you submit your application.
+If you plan to request a fee waiver, do not submit the application fee until after your fee waiver request has been reviewed.
 If necessary, you will be able to return to your online account to pay the application fee.
+If you pay the fee before your waiver request is reviewed, you will not receive a refund.

-Fee waiver applications, if accepted, can usually be made as part of the application itself.
-Please do not be deterred from applying based on the application fee.
-Many programs will grant fee waivers if the applicant meets certain criteria, which will be stated in their online application.
-Typically, if you submit a fee waiver request, the school or division will be in touch with you if they require further information.
+Fee waiver requests, if accepted, are either part of the application itself, or will be posted to your application account portal after you submit your application.
+Once you submit a fee waiver request, the school or division will be in touch with you if they require further information.
 Please note that with a few exceptions, most programs will only grant waivers based on financial hardship to U.S. citizens and permanent residents.

-For most programs, you will need to scan and upload a copy of your transcripts for every college or university you have attended, including the page(s) which provides details on the grading criteria and other information.
-If you are currently enrolled in school, you should upload a current transcript available at the time the application is ready to be submitted.
-Once fall term grades are posted to your record, you should upload a revised transcript.
+As part of the online application, you will need to upload a copy of your transcript for every college or university you have attended for credit, including the page(s) which provides details on the grading criteria and other information.
+If you are currently enrolled in school, you should upload a current transcript (or something that shows what you are currently enrolled in, if you just began a new program) available at the time the application is ready to be submitted.
+Once fall term grades are posted to your record, you should upload a revised transcript through your online account status portal.

-Applicants who have attended international institutions whose transcripts are in a language other than English must submit those transcripts or certified attestations of study along with certified English translations.
-Both the original transcript and the certified translations should be uploaded to your online application.
+Applicants who have attended institutions whose transcripts are not in English must submit those transcripts along with certified English translations.
+Both the original transcript and the certified translation should be uploaded to your online application.

 Standardized Testing

-Please read the requirements for applying to your program, as each one will have a different requirement regarding standardized tests.
+Please read the requirements for applying to your program, as each one will have different instructions regarding standardized tests.
 If you are unsure about testing requirements, feel free to reach out to the admissions staff at that particular program for clarification.
 In most cases, GRE and subject test scores may be submitted simply to the University of Chicago, and your scores will be shared with the program(s) to which you are applying.
+If you are required to submit any test score, a valid electronic score must be received from the testing agency to meet the requirement.

 University of Chicago School and Program Codes